kristianmandrup/rspec-action_view/README.markdown

 # Rspec for Rails 3 ActionView

 RSpec 2 library to make it simple to spec Rails 3 ActionView extensions.
+Works with locals, #html_safe and nested blocks using #with_output_buffer and much, much more...

+Enjoy!
+I know I am... ;)

 ## Install